 Whether your heating system is powered by forced air, electric baseboard, or in-floor heating, you likely have a thermostat in place to manually adjust temperature.
 Smart thermostats were designed to replace manual thermostats and control heating automatically.

-Smart thermostats come with unique features like the ability to control temperature from your smartphone or voice assistant, set heating schedules, track energy consumption, and learn your heating preferences.
+Smart thermostats come with unique features like the ability to control the temperature from your smartphone or voice assistant, set heating schedules, track energy consumption, and learn your heating preferences.
 It’s important to choose a smart thermostat with the features you desire, and that is compatible with your home’s heating system.
 For example, if you have high voltage heating, Mysa Smart Thermostats are a great choice since they were specifically designed to control high voltage heating.

 Using automation, a smart thermostat helps lower your energy bill by reserving heat when you’re not home and automatically turning it back on before you return.
 This ensures your home is comfortably heated and that you’re not wasting electricity to heat an empty house.
-Some smart thermostats will even learn your behaviour and adjust accordingly.
+Some smart thermostats will even learn your behavior and adjust accordingly.
 For example, a device may lower heat in a room that is unoccupied for a certain amount of time or adjust preset schedules based on your manual temperature changes.

 To save even more money on your electric bill, look for a smart thermostat with energy charting.
 This feature tracks your energy consumption so you are able to see when you use the most energy and make adjustments to reduce your energy consumption.